-MannKind: Will Afrezza's Holiday Lull Transform Into A New-Year Surge?
+MannKind: Will Afrezza's Holiday Lull Transform Into A New Year Surge?

 Chart Source - Spencer Osborne

-On a quarter over quarter basis sales are pretty much in line with what the company delivered in Q3.
+On a quarter-over-quarter basis, sales are pretty much in line with what the company delivered in Q3.
 Sales in Q4 of 2016 are currently pacing 4% ahead of this same point in Q3.
 It is possible that sales will hold this modest gain, but when the sales number is just a few hundred scripts per week, a 5% move is not very compelling.

 Chart Source - Spencer Osborne

-The year over year numbers are still seeing challenges, but the data is demonstrating that MannKind is actually having a much more stable sales trajectory than did Sanofi as they were preparing to cease sales of the drug in 2015.
-Sales in Q4 of 2016 are still 49% lower than what was delivered a year ago, but these comparisons are better than in past weeks, and will improve from here on out.
+The year-over-year numbers are still seeing challenges, but the data is demonstrating that MannKind is actually having a much more stable sales trajectory than did Sanofi as they were preparing to cease sales of the drug in 2015.
+Sales in Q4 of 2016 are still 49% lower than what was delivered a year ago, but these comparisons are better than in past weeks and will improve from here on out.
 The critical element is getting sales to ramp up above Sanofi levels.

 Chart Source - Spencer Osborne